Counselor Education Forms, Handouts and Documents

 Departmental Proficiency Exam (DPE)

-Students should contact their faculty advisor for information regarding the DPE.
+Students should contact their program advisor for information regarding the DPE.

 - 9 a.m.-noon Saturday, Oct.
 1, 2022